tskit-dev/msprime/docs/ancestry.md

 store individual recombination events, but rather their effects on the output tree sequence.
 We also do not explicitly store common ancestor events that do not result in marginal coalescences.
-For some purposes, however, we want record information on other events of interest, not just the mimimal representation of its outcome.
+For some purposes, however, we want record information on other events of interest, not just the minimal representation of its outcome.

 The `additional_nodes` and